 A Bright Spark

-The photoelectric principles discovered by Einstein have been incorporated into the fabric of 20th century technology, with video camera tubes and semiconductors relying on the movement of electrons stimulated by light.
-In addition photovoltaic cells, commonly known as solar panels, rely heavily on the principle of electrons being emitted from a material and entering a solid electrode, thereby converting radiant energy directly to electrical energy.
+The photoelectric principles discovered by Einstein have been incorporated into the fabric of 20th-century technology, with video camera tubes and semiconductors relying on the movement of electrons stimulated by light.
+In addition, photovoltaic cells, commonly known as solar panels, rely heavily on the principle of electrons being emitted from material and entering a solid electrode, thereby converting radiant energy directly to electrical energy.